tbohn/VIC_Landcover_MODIS_NLCD_INEGI/docs/Procedure.md

 For the CONUS_MX and USMX domains, domain files are available for download on Zenodo [(PITRI Precipitation Disaggregation Parameters)](https://zenodo.org/record/2564019).
 For these same domains, "source" parameter files based on Livneh et al (2015) ("L2015" henceforth) are availabled for download on Zenodo [(MOD-LSP VIC Parameters)](https://zenodo.org/record/2612560).

-If you have a different domain, you can either clip out your domain from within these domain and parameter files (if your domain is inside those domains) or create a domain file from elemental inputs (mask, and DEM) with a utility script (see the "Utility Scripts" section below).
+If you have a different domain, you can either clip out your domain from within these domain and parameter files (if your domain is inside those domains) or create a domain file from elemental inputs (mask, and DEM) with a utility script (see the [Utilities](Utilities.md) documentation).
 To create a NetCDF VIC-5 compliant "source" parameter file for a domain outside L2015, you will need ascii-format VIC soil, snow, and vegetation parameters (and vegetation library file) for the domain, and you can use the tool [tonic](https://github.com/UW-Hydro/tonic).

 ### Option 1: if you have divided your domain into 10x10 degree boxes